About

 The History of the Network

 In 2022, Morten reached out to Serafín M. Coronel-Molina to brainstorm about this endeavor.
-Their numerous conversations resulted in the sharing of substantive information and the rapid creation of a basic website to host this new initiative, as well as the organization ofthe Global Indigenous Studies Inaugural Workshop (in person and online).
+Their numerous conversations resulted in the sharing of substantive information and the rapid creation of a basic website to host this new initiative, as well as the organization of the Global Indigenous Studies Inaugural Workshop (in person and online).
 After this very successful workshop, Morten decided to step down as coordinator of the Global Indigenous Studies Network, upon which Serafín took over leadership in 2023.
-In order to give more visibility to the Network, an international conference, the First Conference on Global Indigenous Studies from Multiple Perspectives, will be held November 15-17, 2024 at Indiana University.
+In order to give more visibility to the Network, an international conference, the First Conference on Global Indigenous Studies from Multiple Perspectives, will be held November 15-17, 2024, at Indiana University.

 Land Acknowledgement